kevmhughes/brastlewark/README.md

 # Brastlewark

 ### Problem:
-Our heroes have just arrived at a Gnome town called Brastlewark, and they need to facilitate trade with the local population.
+Our heroes have just arrived at a gnome town called Brastlewark, and they need to facilitate trade with the local population.

 ### Solution:
 This app grants an easy way for our heroes to browse all the inhabitants' details from their mobile phones.
 They can search for a gnome by name and see the chosen gnome's ID card, which features their gender, age, height, weight, hair colour, friends, and professions.